Skip to content

 Implement the scoring model designed in Step 2.3:

-• Create scoring rules in marketing automation platform
+• Create scoring rules — In marketing automation platform

-• Assign point values for demographic attributes
+• Assign point values for demographic attributes — Firmographic fit

-• Configure score decay rules
+• Configure score decay rules — Prevent stale leads

-• Map lead score to CRM field
+• Map lead score to CRM field — Sync to Lead_Score__c

-5.2 Lead Lifecycle Automation
+5.2 What Are the Key Lead Lifecycle Automation Workflows?

 Workflow 1: MQL Handoff